 - conflict with religious observances

 Additional details are provided with your interview invitation notice.

 What should I bring with me to the interview?

-You should bring a photo ID and a pen to write your interview.
+You should bring your photo ID and a pen.

 Extenuating circumstances beyond your control will be considered, but if you fail to appear at your assigned interview day and time, your application will most likely be canceled.

 I'm changing courses that aren't related to the pharmacy prerequisites.
 Must I notify your office of these changes?